Gerald Stone

-Gerald Louis Stone AM (18 August 1933 – 6 November 2020) was an American-born Australian television and radio journalist, television executive and author.
+Gerald Louis Stone AM (18 August 1933 – 6 November 2020) was an American and Australian television and radio journalist, television executive and author.

 Early years and career

 Born in 1933 and raised in Columbus, Ohio, Stone graduated in political science from Cornell University and in 1957 started work as a copy boy for The New York Times.
 In 1962, he emigrated to Australia and commenced as a journalist for News Limited, working as a foreign correspondent in Vietnam in the late 1960s, and also covered the Australian Moree "Freedom Rides" for the Daily Mirror and Sunday Mirror.
 Between 1995 and 1998, Stone was editor-in-chief of The Bulletin.

-Moving into television in 1967, he first appeared on the ABCTV's This Day Tonight as a reporter before being appointed a news director for the Nine Network in 1975.
+Moving into television in 1967, he first appeared on ABC TV's This Day Tonight as a reporter before being appointed a news director for the Nine Network in 1975.
 While at the Nine Network, he was in East Timor in August 1975 when the Balibo Five were shot.
 According to The Daily Telegraph, "...
 [Stone] went to Dili with Kerry Packer and cameraman Brian Peters, one of those later killed."
 Further, it was reported that "Mr Stone said he and Mr Peters came under fire and Nine boss Mr Packer's voice could be heard on tape shouting: 'Come back.'"